 The child placement principle

 The Aboriginal and Torres Strait Islander Child Placement Principle (the principle) is a legislative responsibility outlined in the Child Protection Act 1999 (the Act).
-The five elements of the principle – prevention, partnership, connection, placement and participation - guide the placement decisions and actions taken for Aboriginal or Torres Strait Islander children.
+The five elements of the principle - prevention, partnership, connection, placement and participation - guide care arrangement decisions and actions taken for Aboriginal or Torres Strait Islander children.

 Version historyBack to top